-With the explosion of different health and wellness podcasts lately, many people are getting the chance to see what various experts in health fields recommend for optimizing longevity and overall health.
+With the surge in health and wellness podcasts recently, many people are discovering what various health experts recommend for optimizing longevity and overall health.

-And one of the most popular and influential experts in this area is Peter Attia, who has covered a wide variety of topics related to longevity, healthspan, genetics, and general health tips.
+One of the most influential experts in this space is Peter Attia, who has covered a wide variety of topics related to longevity, healthspan, genetics, and general health optimization.

-As a result, many people are interested in Attia’s own supplement routine to see what role these products have in his health-centered lifestyle.
+As a result, many people are curious about Attia’s own supplement routine to understand what role these products play in his health-centered lifestyle.

-Well, in this article we’ll leave out any confusion you may have by detailing Peter Attia’s full supplement regimen.
-Keep reading to see what he takes, why he takes it, and the overall evidence behind his routine.
+In this article, we’ll clear up any confusion by detailing Peter Attia’s complete supplement regimen.
+Keep reading to discover what he takes, why he takes it, and the evidence behind his routine.

 About Peter Attia

-Peter Attia, MD, is one of the leading public figures in regard to longevity and overall health and wellness.
-Attia received his medical degree from the Stanford University School of Medicine and went through a five-year training program at Johns Hopkins Hospital in general surgery.
+Peter Attia, MD, is one of the leading public figures in longevity and overall health and wellness.
+Attia received his medical degree from Stanford University School of Medicine and completed a five-year general surgery training program at Johns Hopkins Hospital.

-Dr. Attia is also the founder of Early Medical, which is a medical practice that centers around increasing patients’ lifespans and improving their healthspan.
+Dr. Attia is also the founder of Early Medical, a medical practice centered on increasing patients’ lifespans and improving their healthspan.

-Attia has gained more public recognition and popularity through his podcast, The Drive, which focuses on health and medicine; as well as through his New York Times #1 Best Seller, Outlive: The Science and Art of Longevity.
+Attia has gained public recognition and popularity through his podcast, The Drive, which focuses on health and medicine, as well as through his New York Times #1 Best Seller, Outlive: The Science and Art of Longevity.

-Overall, Peter Attia is regarded as one of the most trusted experts in the health and wellness space.
+Peter Attia is widely regarded as one of the most trusted experts in the health and wellness space.

 Peter Attia’s Supplement Summary

-Atita’s supplement routine changes periodically.
-He likes to update and modify his routine when new research comes out or from simply the desire to experiment and see how different protocols affect him.
+Attia’s supplement routine changes periodically.
+He likes to update and modify his regimen when new research emerges or simply from the desire to experiment and observe how different protocols affect him.

-Most recently in a special episode of The Drive (#276), Attia detailed his full daily supplement routine.
+Most recently in a special episode of The Drive (#276), Attia outlined his complete daily supplement routine.

-You can take a look at the specific segment from that episode here
+You can view the specific segment from that episode here.

 According to this, here is Peter Attia’s current supplement regimen: